Stat sticks are weapons carried or equipped by a character primarily or solely for the statistics they give.

 - In both Demon's Souls and Dark Souls III, weapons can be upgraded to regenerate HP (Blessed) or MP (Crescent in Demon's Souls, Simple in Dark Souls III) over time.
 Upgrade an extremely light weapon this way, and you've basically got a regeneration ring that you wear on your back.

-- Demon's Souls: The Kris Blade enhances magic, the Morion Blade's gives a huge bonus to damage when health is lower (which, despite the description, applies to all damage you do when the weapon is equipped, not just the Morion Blade itself), and the Adjudicator's Shield provides substantial health regen.
+- Demon's Souls: The Kris Blade enhances magic, the Morion Blade gives a huge bonus to damage when at low health (which, despite the description, applies to all damage you do when the weapon is equipped, not just the Morion Blade itself), and the Adjudicator's Shield provides substantial health regen.

 - Dark Souls: The Grass Crest Shield is sub-par as a shield but increases the rate of stamina regeneration.
-This alone makes it good enough to cause Complacent Gaming Syndrome, as almost every other player you encounter will be wearing this shield on their back while two-handing their weapon, no matter what kind of build they have.
+This alone makes it good enough to cause severe Complacent Gaming Syndrome, as almost every player you encounter will be wearing this shield on their back while two-handing their weapon, no matter what kind of build they have.
+It's Dark Souls II equivalent the Blossom Kite Shield is almost as popular.
+In Dark Souls III, the Grass Crest Shield itself returns, but has basically been abandoned in favour of other stat sticks such as the Blessed and Simple weapons mentioned above.

 - Dark Souls III: The Crystal Sage's Rapier is useful as a weapon for an Intelligence build with sufficient Dexterity, but anyone can benefit from its passive effect as a Random Drop Booster, especially since it's available long before the Covetous Gold Serpent Ring is.
 The Scholar's Candlestick is especially useless as a weapon: holding it boosts the strength of Sorceries, but its attack damage is almost nothing if you don't have high enough Faith — a stat Sorceries don't use, because their spells are strengthened by Intelligence.
-The Morion Blade makes a return and gives bonus to damage when health is lower, in which it still applies to all damage you do when the weapon is equipped and it stacks with Red Tearstone Ring.
+The Morion Blade returns with the same effect from before, and the Ancient Dragon Greatshield is pretty much the Adjudicator's Shield with a new paint job.

 - Final Fantasy IV: Is it more effective for Rosa and Rydia to equip bows and whips respectively so they can cause decent physical damage between spells?
 Or is it better for them to use staves and rods to improve their magic?
 Especially prominent in the DS remake where it is an entirely valid strategy to have Rosa constantly Pray when she is not casting, giving both her and Rydia an unlimited amount of MP.